 Both iOS devices and Android devices, including iPhone, iPads and Macbooks, contain a built-in accessibility features for almost every task you can think of.
 Users with fine motor-skill impairments and those with quadriplegia may have heard of Switch Control for iOS and Switch Access for Android, but there are many other features designed specifically for these users in mind.
-This post covers a full overview of the different built-in accessibility tools available today in Apple or Android products.
+This post covers the different built-in accessibility tools available today in Apple or Android products that work together with tecla-e to provide users with disabilities hands-free access to mainstream smart devices.

 Apple’s iOS Accessibility Features for Motor Impairments